-- There actually is a trick, just not a mortgage one
+- I suppose there is a trick, just not a mortgage one

 - By convincing you they’ve got some special method that they’ll let you in on

-- But there is no silver bullet to extinguish the mortgage
+- But ultimately there is no silver bullet to extinguish the mortgage

 At the end of the day, if you want to own your home free and clear you need to pay your mortgage in full with real money.
 You can do this in a variety of different ways.